jacksonsc007/RTDETR_TensorRT_Deployment/README.md

 ### Manually Fuse Nodes in the ONNX Model
 For RT-DETR, TensorRT adopts an inappropriate fusion tactic which leads to severe precision degradation during converting quantized ONNX model to TensorRT engine.
+(As shown in the benchmark section above)

 To prevent TensorRT from performing this, we manually fuse ONNX nodes that are erroneously fused, before converting into TensorRT engine.
 ```fish